Sanshu Asuke Yashiki 三州足助屋敷

 The skills of a time forgotten

 Watch as skilled craftsmen demonstrate techniques of yesteryear, from the production of paper umbrellas to weaving and blacksmithing.
-Stroll around the traditional village of remodeled Meji-period farmhouses where the community keeps their own livestock, grows their own vegetables, and mills their own rice.
+Stroll around the traditional village of remodeled Meiji Period farmhouses where the community keeps their own livestock, grows their own vegetables, and mills their own rice.

 It's your turn

 After watching the masters at work, it's time to put your own skills to the test.
-Join one of the interesting craft workshops and make your very own straw sandals, paper postcards, or traditional rice cakes.
+Join one of the interesting craft workshops and make your very own straw sandals, indigo-dyed handkerchiefs, or traditional rice cakes.

 While you are here